michael-bateman/projects.michaelbateman.ca/README.md

 ### Prerequisites

-To run our website you will need the following things:
+To run my website you will need the following things:

 1. [Git](https://git-scm.com)
 2. [Ruby](https://rubygems.org)